NinaMercedes/Nanopore-LSHTM-Omics/README.md

 For variant calling we tend to use variant callers that have been designed specifically for Nanopore data.
 This includes **Clair3** and **Freebayes**, which can generate outputs that are generally compatible with GATK-based workflows.
 These tools can be fairly slow so feel free to trial them in your own time!

 ### Step 3.
 Assembly
 **Step 3**: Let's now perform genome assembly using our high-quality, trimmed and filtered nanopore fastq.
 There are a few different tools we can use, but for Nanopore data **Flye** performs well.
-This may take 5 minutes or so to run.
+This may take 2 minutes or so to run.

 ```
 mkdir flye_output
-python ./taxdump/run_fly.py
+python ./taxdump/flye --nano-raw "./kraken/Ecoli_Japan_1.kraken_filtered.fq" --genome-size 4.6m --out-dir flye_output --threads 4
 ```

 ### Step 4.
 Assess the Quality of your Assembly